Export Plots in Classification Learner App

 After you create plots interactively in the Classification Learner app, you can export your app plots to MATLAB® figures.
 You can then copy, save, or customize the new figures.
-Choose among the available plots: scatter plot, parallel coordinates plot, confusion matrix, ROC curve, and minimum classification error plot.
+Choose among the available plots: scatter plot, parallel coordinates plot, confusion matrix, ROC curve, minimum classification error plot, LIME explanations plot, Shapley explanations plot, and partial dependence plot.

 Before exporting a plot, make sure the plot in the app displays the same data that you want in the new figure.

-On the Classification Learner tab, in the Export section, click Export Plot to Figure.
+On the Learn, Test, or Explain tab, in the Export section, click Export Plot to Figure.
 The app creates a figure from the selected plot.

 The new figure might not have the same interactivity options as the plot in the Classification Learner app.
 For example, data tips for the exported scatter plot show only X,Y values for the selected point, not the detailed information displayed in the app.